Kirill Turichenko: Early life

-Kirill Turichenko was born on January 13, 1983, in Odesa, Ukraine.
+Turichenko was born on January 13, 1983, in Odesa, Ukraine.
 In 1989–1997 he studied at high school no. 82, and in 1997–2000 at high school no. 37 drama class in Odesa under the direction of Olga Kashneva.
 In 1997 he finished a musical school where he learned to play piano.
 In 2004 he finished the South Ukrainian State Pedagogical University named after K.D.
 Ushynsky, the faculty of music and art.

 As a child he was in love with music.
 From his early years he took part in Odesa show-team "Star Hour", which has participated in many festivals and contests.

 Music career

 In 1994, Turichenko took part in popular TV contests "Morning star", "Small stars" and "5 + 20".
 In 1995 as the participant of "Star Hour" he played a leading part in the musical "The Magic Aladdin's Lamp".

 Later the art director of show-team Svetlana Vetryak had created a vocal quartet KA2U, in which Turichenko became a soloist.
 In 1999 this quartet has won the first award of the Second All-Ukrainian Charitable festival Black Sea games.
 As a result young musicians were able to perform at the Tavria Games festival – a popular music festival of Ukraine.

 As a part of KA2U.
 Turichenko-operated for a long time with the largest and popular concert clubs of Odesa, where public gathers specially for their performances 5 days a week.

 After studying in the drama school Turichenko came to grips with a theatre artist’s career.
 On May 7, 8, 2002 at the Odesa Music Comedy theatre a premiere of the rock-opera "Romeo and Juliet" took place, where Turichenko has played a leading part.
 The "Romeo and Juliet" is in the repertoire of the Odesa academical Music Comedy theatre and now.
 It had been played over 300 times.
 Turichenko became laureate of the International Competition of Actors of Operetta and Musical.

-In January 2004, Turichenko became laureate of the Man of the Year award in nomination The opening of the year.
+In January 2004, Turichenko was nominated for the Man of the Year award.
 The award for the best representatives in the opinion collected from citizens of Odesa was presented at Odesa Opera and Ballet Theatre.
 From August 2004, Turichenko played a leading part in a performance “The Canterville Ghost”, based on the Oscar Wilde's book.

 In November 2009 took place a premiere of youth musical Siliconovaya dura.net on the stage of the Odesa academical Music Comedy theatre.
-One of the major parts also plays Turichenko.
+One of the major parts was played by Turichenko.